Maximilian I, Holy Roman Emperor: Recapture of Austria

 Maximilian was elected King of the Romans on 16 February 1486 in Frankfurt-am-Main and was crowned on 9 April 1486 in Aachen.
 Much of the Austrian territories and Vienna were under the rule of King Matthias Corvinus of Hungary, as a result of the Austrian–Hungarian War (1477–1488).
 Maximilian was now a king without lands.
-Matthias Corvinus offered Emperor Frederick and his son Maximilian, the return of Austrian provinces and Vienna, if they would renounce the treaty of 1463 and accept Matthias as Frederick's designated heir and favoured successor as Holy Roman Emperor.
+Matthias Corvinus offered Emperor Frederick and his son Maximilian the return of the Austrian provinces and Vienna, if they would renounce the treaty of 1463 and accept Matthias as Frederick's designated heir and favoured successor as Holy Roman Emperor.
 Before this was settled, Matthias died in Vienna in 1490.
-However, after Matthias Corvinus's death, civil war broke out in Hungary between the supporters of John Corvinus and the supporters of Vladislaus of Bohemia.
+However, after Matthias Corvinus's death, civil war broke out in Hungary between the supporters of John Corvinus and the supporters of Vladislaus II of Hungary.
 Due to the Hungarian civil war and interregnum, new possibilities were opened for Maximilian.

 In July 1490, Maximilian began a series of short sieges that reconquered cities and fortresses that his father had lost in Austria.
 Maximilian entered Vienna, already evacuated by the Hungarians, in August 1490.
 He was injured while attacking the citadel guarded by a garrison of 400 Hungarians troops who repelled his forces twice, but after a few days they surrendered.

 In addition, the County of Tyrol and Duchy of Bavaria went to war in the late 15th century.
 Bavaria demanded money from Tyrol that had been loaned on the collateral of Tyrolean lands.
 In 1490, the two states demanded that Maximilian I step in to mediate the dispute.
 His Habsburg cousin, the childless Archduke Sigismund, was negotiating to sell Tyrol to their Wittelsbach rivals rather than let Emperor Frederick inherit it.
-Maximilian's mediation led to a reconciliation and a reunited dynastic rule in the 1490.
+Maximilian's mediation led to a reconciliation and a reunited dynastic rule in 1490.
 Because Tyrol had no law code at this time, the nobility freely expropriated money from the populace, which caused the court in Innsbruck to fester with corruption.
 After taking control, Maximilian instituted immediate financial reform.
 Gaining control of Tyrol for the Habsburgs was of strategic importance because it linked the Swiss Confederacy to the Habsburg-controlled Austrian lands, which facilitated some imperial geographic continuity.

+Throughout his reign, Maximilian's southeastern hereditary lands Styria, Carinthia, and Carniola, together with the Kingdom of Croatia, were subjected to frequent Ottoman raids.
+This frontier warfare culminated in the Battle of Krbava Field (1493), in which the Ottoman forces inflicted a decisive defeat on the Croatian nobility.
+Although financial constraints prevented Maximilian from launching a major campaign against the Ottomans, the persistent threat of Ottoman expansion shaped his defensive policies and reinforced anti-Ottoman sentiment within his realms.
+This frontier struggle was later prominently commemorated on his cenotaph in Innsbruck.